jfnavarro/st_analysis/README.md

 ### Note
-The referred matrix format is the ST data format, a matrix of counts where spot coordinates are row names and genes are column names.
+The referred matrix format is the ST data format, a matrix of counts where spot coordinates are row names and the genes are column names.

 The scripts that allow you to pass the tissue images can optionally take a 3x3 alignment file.
 If the images are cropped to exact the array boundaries the alignment file is not needed unless you want to plot the image in the original image size.
 If the image is un-cropped then you need the alignment file to convert from spot coordinates to pixel coordinates.

+The alignment file should look like :

+a11 a12 a13 a21 a22 a23 a31 a32 a33

 ### Installation